rp-rs/rp-hal/rp235x-hal-examples/README.md

 $ cargo run --target riscv32imac-unknown-none-elf --release --bin blinky
 ```

-Here is the output of running in release mode the `blinky` example on ARM
+Here is the output of running the `blinky` example in release mode on ARM
-after cleaning the build **Note:** have the pico 2 in BOOTSEL mode:
+after cleaning the build **Note:** have the pico 2 in BOOTSEL mode before
+running this command:
 ```console
 $ cargo clean
      Removed 3565 files, 1.4GiB total